AlexandrNerf/Uspet-Do-Pari/README.md

 ### To start game you will need a python 3.x.
 Make sure you have it installed.

 To start - go to folder RELEASE and run ***server.py*** and then go to ***localhost:8000*** and run game with file ***USPET_DO_PARI.html***

+For more information go to branches with actual version